Arkanisbot/AlphaBreak/README.md

-Assess each technical indicator using trendline break acc function (on 1 historical security)-
+    Assess each technical indicator using trendline break acc function (on 1 historical security)- SP_Historical_data_line #457

-SP_Historical_data_line #457

-Create model for accuracy testing and refinement
+3. Create model for accuracy testing and refinement

-RFC model -
+    RFC model - SP_Historical_data_line #515

-SP_Historical_data_line #515

-Keras model -
+    Keras model - SP_Historical_data_line #528

-SP_Historical_data_line #528

     Reproduce Step 3 for larger training set (eg S&P historical data for the past 35 years)

     Test more models, refine model, increase accuracy metrics, fine tune model

- Black-Scholes fair value comparision for stock options
+ 4. Black-Scholes fair value comparision for stock options

-Black-Scholes function-

-SP_Historical_data_line #606
+    Black-Scholes function- SP_Historical_data_line #606

-Create model for fair price-
+    Create model for fair price- SP_Historical_data_line #660

-SP_Historical_data_line #660

-LSTM to predict trend line break
+5. LSTM to predict trend line break

-SP_Historical_data_line #801
+    Create model - SP_Historical_data_line #801

     Train model

     increase relu nodes based on computing power available

     increase sample size of historical securities data,

     improve accuracy

     Develop additional models for 5m,10m, 30m, 1hr, 2hr, 1day, 5day, weekly etc charts

-Create database to hold data
+6. Create database to hold data

-Create Airflow service
+7. Create Airflow service

-Visualizations
+8. Visualizations

-Application & delivery
+9. Application & delivery

-pricing model & monetization
+10. pricing model & monetization

-Additioanal features
+11. Additioanal features

     Securities watch list

     13F Report and analysis -

         SEC requires hedge funds to report the companies that they have holdings in on a quarterly basis.
 All of these reports are stored on the SEC .gov website and can be pulled to do analytics on.

     Forex trading application -

         Create models that calculate what the impact on currency evaluation multiple factors removed